Thrive

 Levels of support

-Support with social and emotional issues that can be accessed through whole class Thrive Activities, work with the class teacher and their peers.
+• Whole class Thrive Activities, work with the class teacher and their peers.

 Nurture Provision for every child